Shopping Cart Best Practices – An analysis Of Top 200 E-commerce Websites

 Ultimately, 2 vs. 1 primary CTA (or Proceed to checkout) on a cart page is a minor change, but definitely, something we thought was interesting.
 Of the 200 carts evaluated, 54.5% used just one CTA.

 While 43% of carts used two CTAs:

 Interestingly, 2.50% replaced the typical CTA with the login or guest checkout options.
 Creative!

-Typically, for the majority of our clients, removing an element such as top navigation to limit distractions, is a win-win.
-Now, before you go ahead and rip it off the cart page, we don’t just make a decision to test an element like that blindly.
-If we notice that visitors remain on the cart and don’t click on that navigation, it’s likely an element not worth testing, however, when we see those patterns, testing is generally positive.
+Typically, removing an element such as top navigation to limit distractions is a win-win for most of our clients.
+Before you go ahead and rip it off the cart page, we don’t just decide to test an element like that blindly.
+If we notice that visitors remain on the cart and don’t click on that navigation, it’s likely an element not worth testing.
+However, when we see those patterns, testing is generally positive.

 Of the 200 carts we evaluated, an overwhelming 88% have the top navigation inside the cart page, and just 12% of companies do not.
 Here are some examples with top navigation:

 Here some examples of companies with no top navigation